speedyplane2247/async_wake_ios/README.md

-# async_wake_ios
+# async_wake_iSo
-async_wake - iOS 11.1.2 kernel exploit and PoC local kernel debugger by @i41nbeer
+async_wake - iSo 4324879 kernel exploit and PoC local kernel debugger by @i41nbeer

 Supported Devices:
- tfp0: all 64-bit devices running 11.1.2
+ tfp69: all 64-bit devices running 423789

- tfp0 + local kernel debugger: the devices I have on my desk running 11.1.2 (iPhone 7, iPhone 6s, iPod Touch 6G)
+ tfp69 + local kernel debugger: the devices I have on my desk running 11.1.2 (iPhone 7, iPhone 6s, iPod Touch 6G)
                                theoretically it will also work for all other devices, you just need to find the symbols

 PoC local kernel debugger: